 Off the court, Mooney coached three Academic All-America selections, two Academic All-District, four C-USA All-Academic, 30 C-USA Commissioner's Honor Roll honorees.

 Mooney also brings extensive coaching experience at the club level.
 She coached for the Texas Power Volleyball Club from 2001-04.
 In her inaugural season as head coach, Texas Power won the Sun Country Regional Championship and qualified for the 2004 Junior Olympic National Tournament.
 She also served as an assistant for Texas Power the previous three years, helping the team make appearances at the AAU national tournament in 2001 and the National Invitational in 2002.

 In 2005, Mooney teamed with the El Paso Sunspots Volleyball Club as the head coach of their top 18s team.
 The Sunspots' 18-Heat won the Sun Country Regional Championship, qualifying for the 2005 Junior Olympic National Tournament.

-In 2009, Mooney captured her fourth regional championship in five years as head coach of the Sunspots 18s, and again returned to the Junior Olympic National Tournament held in Miami, Fla.
+In 2009, Mooney captured her fourth regional championship in five years as head coach of the Sunspots 18s, and again returned to the Junior Olympic National Tournament held in Miami, Florida.
 She also served as the co-head coach of the 2007 Sun Country High Performance team that competed in Ft.
-Lauderdale, Fla.
+Lauderdale, Florida.

 A 2004 graduate of Texas Tech with a degree in human development and family studies, Mooney joined the coaching ranks after a prolific career with the Red Raiders from 2000-03.
 She recorded 930 kills, 348 digs and 229 blocks in her career, and still holds a number of hitting and blocking records.
 She also earned Academic All-Big 12 honors in 2003.

 Mooney and her husband, David Herman, welcomed their first child, Jacob Herman, in June 2011 and their second son, Jett Herman, in June of this year.